jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_ssr.md

-## Open this screen from the Spotlight Client
+## Configure the Spotlight Statistics Repository from the Spotlight Client

 1. Click **Configure \| Diagnostic server**.
 2. Select **Configure the Spotlight Statistics Repository**.

+In the Spotlight deployment the Spotlight Client communicates with the Spotlight Diagnostic Server which communicates with the Spotlight Statistics Repository.

 ## Select the Diagnostic Server